jplusplus/idf-cartocfa/Readme.md

 make install
 ```

-Then start serve static files with Grunt!
+You can now start serving static files with Grunt!

 ```
 make run